-Auckland Council Head of Parks Services, Mark Bowater, explains that alongside new planting initiatives one of the first projects underway is to benchmark the state and size of Auckland’s tree canopies to help inform future work.
+Auckland Council Head of Parks Services, Mark Bowater, explains that alongside new planting initiatives one of the first projects underway is to benchmark the state and size of Auckland’s tree canopies.
+This will help inform future work.

-“We have embarked on a series of research initiatives and our first snapshot report shows no loss to the overall size of Auckland’s urban forests," he says.
+“We have embarked on a series of research initiatives and our first snapshot report shows no loss to the overall size of Auckland’s urban forests," says Mr Bowater.